-You may apply for a Balsells Graduate Fellowship if you have Spanish (or another European Union) citizenship, legally reside in Catalonia, fluently speak and write English, Catalan and Spanish, and have received or will receive a 4-year (grau) or 5-year (superior) degree in Engineering or related field from a recognized Catalan university.
-You must have received your degree within the last five years or plan to graduate by the summer of the year you are applying.
+You may apply for a Balsells Graduate Fellowship if you have Spanish (or another European Union) citizenship, have legally resided (registered to vote) in Catalonia for at least 12 months, fluently speak and write English, Catalan and Spanish, and have received or will receive a 4-year (Bachelor’s) or 5-year (superior) degree in Engineering or related field from a recognized Catalan university.
+You must have received your degree within the last six years or plan to graduate by the end of summer of the year you are applying.

 Application process for the Graduate Balsells Fellowship:

 The academic year at UCI starts around the last week of September and ends around the third week of June.
 It is divided into 3 quarters (Fall, Winter, Spring) that each lasts 11 weeks.
 There is also a Summer term.
-Admission is normally for the Fall quarter.
+Admission as a Balsells fellows is only for Fall quarter.
 A student wishing to start the graduate program at UCI in September (Fall quarter), should start the application process at least eleven months ahead of time.
 This means, in October of the previous year.
 The process can be divided into two major steps:

 - A completed online application which includes a Statement of Purpose (SOP)